All the home goods you should buy at Way Day, Wayfair's biggest sale of the year - CNN Underscored

 If it’s time to upgrade your mixer to the big leagues, the most iconic of them all is on sale at Wayfair for $499 — but for a limited time only.
 The KitchenAid machine does it all, though, whether you’re baking cookies or grinding your own hamburger meat courtesy of (not included) attachments.

-Le Creuset Cast Iron Round Dutch Oven ($159.95, originally $297.05; wayfair.com)
+Le Creuset Cast-Iron Round Dutch Oven ($159.95, originally $297.05; wayfair.com)

 Le Creuset isn’t cheap, but if you’re a serious home cook who’s looking to invest in some solid cookware, the company’s products are a super-solid choice.
-Its dutch oven is a classic for a reason — it’s perfect for braising, baking, and more — and it’ll last you for many meals to come.
+Its Dutch oven is a classic for a reason — it’s perfect for braising, baking and more — and it’ll last you for many meals to come.

-Enger Outdoor Woven Patio Chair with Cushion ($269.99, originally $319; wayfair.com)
+Enger Outdoor Woven Patio Chair With Cushion ($269.99, originally $319; wayfair.com)

 If your balcony is tight on space, this cute and compact set of two chairs and a table is a great deal.
-The table is sized perfectly for a couple of glasses of wine and a cheese plate, and the woven look of the chairs is super-cute for summer (and looks good enough to be pulled inside for extra seating if needed).
+The table is sized perfectly for a couple of glasses of wine and a cheese plate, and the woven look of the chairs is super cute for summer (and looks good enough to be pulled inside for extra seating if needed).
 If tan isn’t your thing, it’s also available in black.

-Bruges Teak Patio Chair with Cushions (Set of 2) ($689.99; wayfair.com)
+Bruges Teak Patio Chair With Cushions, Set of 2 ($689.99; wayfair.com)

 These modern woven chairs are too pretty for the back porch; you’ll want to show them off on the front patio instead.
 The tall backs make them perfect for easing into relaxation mode with an after-work cocktail.

-Gavinton 1,800 Thread Count Bamboo Blended Sheet Set ($23.99, originally $99; wayfair.com)
+Gavinton 1,800-Thread-Count Bamboo Blended Sheet Set ($23.99, originally $99; wayfair.com)

-These sophisticated 1800-thread-count sheets are made from easy, breezy bamboo for spring and summer’s warm nights.
+These sophisticated 1,800-thread-count sheets are made from easy, breezy bamboo for spring and summer’s warm nights.
 The set comes ready to completely make up the bed, including a fitted sheet, flat sheet and two standard-size pillowcases.

 Laurel Foundry Modern Farmhouse Metal Wire Basket ($16.62; wayfair.com)